Temple of Peace, Cardiff: The Crypt and the Welsh National Book of Remembrance

 Situated immediately below the Temple Hall, the Crypt houses a Book of Remembrance for those who died in World War I. It is 1,100 pages long and contains the names of 35,000 men and women who were of Welsh birth or parentage or served in Welsh regiments.
 As most died on Belgian or French soil, the bronze used on the glass casing of the book is French, and the marble pedestal on which it rests is from Belgium.
 Concealed lighting illuminates the book from the roof of the Crypt.

 Council Chamber

 The Council Chamber is a wood-panelled room on the first floor of the building.
 It is used as a meeting place, and also houses many books with international themes, including part of Davies' own book collection.

 Use as a filming location

 Much of the 2005 Doctor Who episode "The End of the World" was filmed in the Marble Hall and other parts of the building.
 The location was used to represent a space station five billion years in the future.
 The hall was also used in the episodes "Gridlock" (2007), "The Fires of Pompeii" (2008), "Cold Blood" (2010), "Let's Kill Hitler" (2011) and "Nightmare in Silver" (2013).

-The building has also been used as a filming location for other television shows, including the 2010 Sherlockepisode "The Blind Banker" and His Dark Materials.
+The building has also been used as a filming location for other television shows, including the 2010 Sherlock episode "The Blind Banker" and His Dark Materials.